Tuesday, July 7, 2009

 At distances over .5 yards, sniper/sprayers usually attempt contact shots, aiming at a level approximately 14 to 16 inches off the ground and depending on damage, stain and general stink to make the kill.
 At lesser distances, sniper/ sprayers may attempt direct Human head or body shots to ensure the kill.

-“It was not unlike that of an attack from a Claymore mine.” said Gunny, a 7-year-old, neutered, American Tabby Cat.
+“It was not unlike that of the blast from a Claymore mine.” said Gunny, a 7-year-old, neutered, American Tabby Cat.
 “The scent was overwhelming for (the Human) once they sat down, he died on the spot.”

 This couch was declared dead at the scene and was removed by Humans